ytkoka/mcp-tester/README.md

 #### SSO access token caching

-After a successful SSO login, the access token is cached in `localStorage` keyed by the MCP server URL.
+After a successful SSO login, the access token is cached in `sessionStorage` keyed by the MCP server URL.
 On subsequent connections to the same server:

 - If the cached token is still valid (with a 60-second buffer before expiry), the OAuth browser popup is **skipped** and the cached token is used directly.
 The sidebar shows `Using cached access token (expires in Xh Xm)`.
 - If the token has expired, the full SSO flow runs again automatically.